 Practical Strategies for Home, School & the Community

 Click Here for a free excerpt that includes Chapter 1 and Book References!

 Author(s): Colleen Nyberg, Phyllis Coyne, Mary Lou Klagge

-Make leisure time fun for all children and adults with autism spectrum disorders.
-Leisure time should be a part of the day that all look forward to enjoying.
-For many, it can cause anxiety and fear.
-This book provides comprehensive, structured strategies introducing meaningful leisure time to ASD children and adults, which they can practice at home, school, and in the community.
-This book has a wealth of ASD information, including forms and charts that will help to assess sensory needs; select age appropriate activities and assist in determining the level of interest in specific activities; 37 “Activity Cards” for going to the park, playing games, and many more!
+Make leisure time fun for all children and adults with autism spectrum disorders!
+Leisure time should be a part of the day that all look forward to enjoying, but for many it can cause anxiety and fear.
+This book provides comprehensive, structured strategies to introducing meaningful leisure time to ASD children and adults, which they can practice at home, school, and in the community.
+This book has a wealth of ASD information, including forms and charts that will help to assess sensory needs, age-appropriate activities and assistance in determining the level of interest in specific activities, thirty seven “Activity Cards” for going to the park, playing games, and many more!